datoviz/datoviz/README.md

 **Datoviz** is an open-source **high-performance interactive scientific data visualization library** leveraging the graphics processing unit (**GPU**) for speed, visual quality, and scalability.
 It supports both 2D and 3D rendering, as well as minimal graphical user interfaces (using the [Dear ImGUI library](https://github.com/ocornut/imgui)).

-**Written in C**, Datoviz has been designed from the ground up for **performance**.
+**Written in C/C++**, Datoviz has been designed from the ground up for **performance**.
 It provides native **Python bindings** (based on Cython).
 Bindings to other languages could be developed thanks to community efforts (Julia, R, MATLAB, Rust, C#, and so on).
 Datoviz uses the [**Vulkan graphics API**](https://www.khronos.org/vulkan/) created by the Khronos consortium, successor of OpenGL.
 Supporting other modern graphics API, such as WebGPU, would constitute interesting developments.

 Datoviz is currently being developed mostly by [Cyrille Rossant](https://cyrille.rossant.net) at the [International Brain Laboratory](http://internationalbrainlab.org/), a consortium of neuroscience research labs around the world.

 !!! note
-    Datoviz is at an early stage of development.
-The API may be subject to minor changes.
-In addition, we are in the process of testing Datoviz on a wider range of systems and environments.
+    Datoviz is at an early stage of development and the API is not yet stabilized.
+Use at your own risks, but feel free to share your feedback, suggestions, use-cases, feature requests on GitHub.

 ## Screenshots